Labour History in Abbotsford Logo

 Category: Indigenous Category: British/Anglophone

-The crown colonies of Vancouver Island and British Columbia combine and become the 6th province of Canada, with Victoria as the capital city.
-The federal government takes over Britain's commitments to Indigenous peoples.
+The crown colonies of Vancouver Island and British Columbia combined and became the 6th province of Canada, with Victoria as the capital city.
+The federal government took over Britain's commitments to Indigenous peoples.

 1876